 Sole sourcing products or processes occurs when the EOR specifies a proprietary product or process within the construction contract documents which results in the exclusion of other products or processes that may perform the same or similar function.
-Sole sourcing must be justified by the EOR and approved by the District Design Engineer.
+Sole sourcing must be justified by the EOR, reviewed by District and Central Office Technical Experts, and approved by the District Design Engineer.
 Identify these features as early in the design process as possible and provide the approved justification prior to the Phase III submittal.

 Provide justifications that factually and technically support the sole sourcing of the proprietary product or process.
 Address why sole sourcing is reasonable and necessary to fulfill the project's needs.
 Complete the Sole Sourcing Approval along with supporting documents and justification as needed in the PSEE module.
+The State Product Evaluation Administrator will verify the Approved Product List (APL) number, and/or invite the manufacturer to apply for listing on the APL.